-A change in accounting standards or practices can have a significant effect on our reported results and may even affect our reporting of transactions completed before the change is effective.
+A change in accounting standards can have a significant effect on our reported results and may retroactively affect previously reported results.
 New accounting pronouncements and varying interpretations of accounting pronouncements have occurred and may occur in the future.
 Changes to existing standards or the reevaluation of current practices may adversely affect our reported financial results or the way we conduct our business.